 Qualifying and Limitations

-Most policies have a 90-day survival period.
-If you don’t survive 90 days post-diagnosis, it does not pay.
+Many CI policies require you to survive a survival period (often 30-90 days) after diagnosis before a benefit is payable, but the exact period and cancer-specific limitations depend on the policy.
+If you don’t survive this period, it does not pay.
 This protects against end-of-life diagnoses where death is imminent.

-A pre-existing condition clause also often applies for prior cancers, meaning a new cancer diagnosis of that same type may not be covered if it occurs in the first several years.
+A pre-existing condition clause also often applies to prior cancers, meaning a new cancer diagnosis of that same type may not be covered if it occurs in the first several years.

 Policy Options